jtbattle/wangemu/scripts/ReadMe.txt

 raketen.w22 (by ATS 6/27/75) --

-It has some instructions written in german.
+It has some instructions written in German.

 How to play: Rockets are trying to bomb your bunker(lower right).
 You can launch missiles (with unknown reach) from three launching platforms and